finbourne/lusid-sdk-java/sdk/docs/RelationDefinitionsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // RelationDefinitionsApi apiInstance = apiFactory.build(RelationDefinitionsApi.class);

         RelationDefinitionsApi apiInstance = ApiFactoryBuilder.build(fileName).build(RelationDefinitionsApi.class);
         CreateRelationDefinitionRequest createRelationDefinitionRequest = new CreateRelationDefinitionRequest(); // CreateRelationDefinitionRequest | The definition of the new relation. try {
+            // uncomment the below to set overrides at the request level
+            // RelationDefinition result = apiInstance.createRelationDefinition(createRelationDefinitionRequest).execute(opts);

             RelationDefinition result = apiInstance.createRelationDefinition(createRelationDefinitionRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {